 - Triathlon's deepened trochlear groove is designed to help relax the extensor mechanism, enable deeper flexion and reduce contact stresses exerted across the patella.
-Triathlon incorporates the same patellofemoral design as Duracon, which demonstrated <1% patellafemoral complication rates in multiple studies.8-9 - Use transverse CT Slicer view to confirm the femoral component does not overstuff the patellofemoral compartment. - Set the component to the desired size, and center the component between the resected medial and lateral cortical edges, so that there is no overhang ML. - Position the component ML to reproduce the patient's native trochlea position, resulting in symmetrical ML trochlea resection. - When making intraoperative adjustments, note the amount of external rotation that is added to the femoral component as this can disrupt the medial concentricity.
+Triathlon incorporates the same patellofemoral design as Duracon, which demonstrated <1% patellafemoral complication rates in multiple studies.8-9 - Use transverse CT Slicer view to confirm the femoral component does not overstuff the patellofemoral compartment. - ML. - Position the component ML to reproduce the patient's native trochlea position, resulting in symmetrical ML trochlea resection. - When making intraoperative adjustments, note the amount of external rotation that is added to the femoral component as this can disrupt the medial concentricity.